Alonso-del-Arte/chess/doc/GameRules.md

 Any further discussion of castling strategy is outside the scope of this document.

+### More discussion of captures

-All this discusion of castling might cause players to forget that the king can capture.
+All this discussion of castling might cause players to forget that the king can capture.
 This can be a very important fact when your king is on the run but there's still a chance your opponent might screw up and unwittingly give up an important piece like a rook or a bishop.